A Guide To Hermès Symbols and Stamps

 Hermès Craftsman’s Personal Product

-The symbol used to depict that Hermès pieces were made for a Craftsman’s own personal use is a shooting star.
-This is next to the Hermès, Made in France logo displayed on each product.
+A shooting star is the symbol used to depict that Hermès pieces were made for a Craftsman’s personal use.
+This symbol is next to the Hermès, Made in France logo displayed on each product.

 Image via Maia Luxury